lucasnordic/biDART/README.md

 * Binary Intruder's NPPO's(Non Profit Profit Organization's) Video Game Rental System was now part of our existence.
 * Welcome, "biDART".

-- "Hello world."
-Said biDART.
+- "Hello world." said biDART.

 * And so the tale carried on...